spantaleev/matrix-docker-ansible-deploy/docs/prerequisites.md

   - the range `49152-49172/udp`: TURN over UDP
   - potentially some other ports, depending on the additional (non-default) services that you enable in the **configuring the playbook** step (later on).
 Consult each service's documentation page in `docs/` for that.

+- `sudo`, make sure it is installed.
+Some distributions, like a minimal Debian net install, do not include it by default.

 When ready to proceed, continue with [Configuring DNS](configuring-dns.md).